Yizack/dimatis/contest/call-out.md

   - $100 USD on PayPal.
   - Official Remix EP release on all streaming platforms.
   - Video featuring your remix on Dimatis' YouTube channel.
-  - Dimatis instagram video post reacting to your remix, with Bayza.
+  - Dimatis Instagram video post reacting to your remix, with Bayza.
   - Support from Dimatis on socials.
 place2:
   - $50 USD on PayPal.
   - Official Remix EP release on all streaming platforms.
   - Video featuring your remix on Dimatis' YouTube channel.
-  - Dimatis instagram video post reacting to your remix, with Bayza.
+  - Dimatis Instagram video post reacting to your remix, with Bayza.
   - Support from Dimatis on socials.
 place3:
   - $25 USD on PayPal.
   - Official Remix EP release on all streaming platforms.
   - Video featuring your remix on Dimatis' YouTube channel.
-  - Dimatis instagram video post reacting to your remix, with Bayza.
+  - Dimatis Instagram video post reacting to your remix, with Bayza.
   - Support from Dimatis on socials.
 places4and5:
   - Official Remix EP release on all streaming platforms.